insum-labs/starter-project-template/release/README.md

 git checkout master
 git push --delete origin $GIT_PRE_RELEASE_BRANCH git branch -d $GIT_PRE_RELEASE_BRANCH

+# Cleanup the release folder
+# Where <base_folder_name is the root folder of this project>
+# For example if the project's base folder is in /users/martin/git/starter-project-template than the call would be: reset_release starter-project-template
+source scripts/helper.sh
+reset_release <base_folder_name>
 ```

 To run the release in production see [Running in Production](#running-a-release-in-production) below.